Skip to main contentAccessibility Statement

 • 'stepping stone' courses in Maths and English

-• study programmes (which all include work experience).
+• study programmes (which will include work experience or work-related activities as appropriate).

-• 'life skills' courses to help young people prepare for adult life, work and participating in the community
+• 'life skills' or “Foundation” courses to help young people prepare for adult life, work and participating in the community

 Statutory duties on post-16 institutions

-Further education settings must make reasonable adjustments for all students with special educational needs and/or disabilities.
+Further education settings and independent learning providers must make reasonable adjustments for all students with special educational needs and/or disabilities.

 Young people should be supported to participate in discussions about their aspirations, their needs, and the support that they think will help them best.